ibm-cloud-docs/openwhisk/openwhisk_actions.md

     {: pre}
   * You must specify the name of the main class by using `--main`.
 An eligible main class is one that implements a static `main` method.
 If the class is not in the default package, use the Java fully qualified class name, for example, `--main com.example.MyMain`.
   * You can customize the method name of your Java action.
 This is done by specifying the fully-qualified method name of your action, for example, `--main com.example.MyMain#methodName`.
-  * The CLI automatically infers the type of the action from the source file extension.
+  * The type of action is determined by using the source file extension.

 4. Invoke the action.
     ```